Last reviewed 1 August 2023

 Principle 6 - Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

-The Board is satisfied that between the Directors, it has an effective and appropriate balance of skills and experience, including in the areas of finance, innovation, ecommerce, and marketing, as demonstrated by the Directors’ biographies on pages 23 to 24 of these financial statements.
+The Board is satisfied that between the Directors, it has an effective and appropriate balance of skills and experience, including in the areas of finance, innovation, ecommerce, and marketing, as demonstrated by the Directors’ biographies on pages 22-23 of the Annual Report and Consolidated Financial Statements for the year ended 31 January 2023.
 All Directors receive regular and timely information on the Group’s operational and financial performance.
 Relevant information is circulated to the Directors in advance of meetings.
 The business reports monthly on its headline performance against its agreed budget and the Board reviews the monthly update on performance and any significant variances at each meeting.

 Principle 7 - Evaluate board performance based on clear and relevant objectives, seeking continuous improvement